mhuang001/fdi-dev/README.rst

            make doc_api
            make doc_html

 .. note:: Read-the-docs makes web pages from sources in ``doc/sphinx`` in the repository.
 Locally generated HTML pages are not on RTD or in the repository.
-The API files and plots, however need to go to the repo.
+The API files and plots, however, are in ``api`` and ``_static`` sub-directpries, respectively.

 Run Servers
 -----------